anbu-k/SM-Predictor/README.md

 # SM Predictor

-Stock Predictor is a web application that allows users to **fetch stock market data, view historical trends, mock trade, analyze stock sentiment from news, and generate stock price predictions** using machine learning models. **Currently fetching from 47 of the top stock tickers.**
+SM Predictor is a web application that allows users to **fetch stock market data, view historical trends, mock trade, analyze stock sentiment from news, and generate stock price predictions** using machine learning models. **Currently fetching from 47 of the top stock tickers.**

 ## Usage